 Applications received after these dates may be considered only if the admissions process has not yet been completed.
 Students wanting to enter our graduate program in Spring or Summer should apply for Fall semester.
 Once admitted, you can request your start date be changed to a different semester.

 Have Questions or Need Help?

-If you need assistance in completing the documents, or if you have questions about the application procedure or our graduate programs, please email Ben Sadd, Assistant Director for Graduate Studies, or his secretary Barbara Cox using the links below.
+If you need assistance in completing the documents, or if you have questions about the application procedure or our graduate programs, please email Ben Sadd, Assistant Director for Graduate Studies, or the Office Administrator Barbara Cox using the links below.
 Thank you for your interest in our graduate programs.

 Assistant Director for Graduate Studies